 eXist Support [read more...]

-multiple server connections, XQuery execution, resource management and editing.
-A more
+multiple server connections, XQuery execution, resource management, and editing.

 The spell checking works faster for long documents and for documents